giovannifranco1/Web-Crawler-Graph/README.md

 ## English

+## Welcome to my latest creation!
+This project is designed to be an advanced crawler, capable of efficiently analyzing links on a web page.
+It explores and maps connections up to three levels deep, generating a structured representation of the link network.

 ### Description
 Graph App is a modern desktop application built with Tauri, Vue.js, and D3.js for creating and visualizing graphs.
 This application provides an intuitive interface for graph manipulation and visualization.